flowdev/flowdev.github.io/_posts/2019-04-02-why-go-contracts-are-a-bad-idea-in-the-light-of-a-changing-go-community.md

 * This can lead to very ugly copy/paste programming.
 * This is especially true since now are more and more pragmatic programmers becoming Gophers.
-* Generics for containers can be achieved with interfaces, too.
+* Generics for containers can be achieved with enhanced interfaces, too.
-* Generics for (un-)marshaling and templating seem to be more difficult.
+* Generics for (un-)marshaling and templating are more difficult.

 ## Disclaimer